bitrix24/b24restdocs/api-reference/imopenlines/openlines/standard-method-info.md

 {% include [system errors](../../../_includes/system-errors.md) %}

-## Continue Learning
+## Continue Exploring

-We will fill in this block later, but if you have recommendations on which methods or documentation pages should be mentioned here, we would appreciate it.
+We will fill this block later, but if you have recommendations on which methods or documentation pages should be mentioned here — we would appreciate it.